Why the Zoom Ceiling is Stalling Remote Careers

 “Hey, I’m planning to push back on the Q3 budget during the call.
 If the audio lags or the room gets chaotic, can you make space for me to jump in?”

-You have now recruited a physical proxy who will ensure your voice is heard.
-You are no longer alone on the screen.
+You’ve just recruited a physical proxy to ensure your voice lands.
+You’re no longer an isolated tile on the screen.

 In the office, people see you working.
 Remote, they only see the result.
 You must narrate your process.